Sarah Jean Munro Maclean

 Sarah Jean Munro Maclean (1873 – 1952), was a Canadian painter known for her landscapes and portraits.

 Biography

 Sarah Jean Munro was born in Pictou, Nova Scotia in 1873.

 She first studied art in Boston, Massachusetts, then in England at Heatherley School of Fine Art in London and the Liverpool School of Art where she received her teaching diploma.

 After graduation Maclean returned to Canada.
 She married Rev. Lachlan A. MacLean and settled in Montreal.
 There she joined the Women's Art Association of Canada and the Art Association of Montreal.

 In 1921 the National Gallery of Canada purchased Maclean's old painting Old Court Yard, St. Vincent, Montreal for their collection.

 Maclean organized sketching and studio classes for the Art Association of Montreal.
-Her paintings were include in several the Association's Annual Spring Exhibitions from 1920 through 1936.
-She also exhibited at the Royal Canadian Academy Annual Exhibition in 1931.
+Her paintings were included in several the Association's Annual Spring Exhibitions from 1920 through 1936.
+She also exhibited at the Royal Canadian Academy of Arts Annual Exhibition in 1931.